pvallet/gourdin/README.md

 ```
 sudo apt-get install build-essential libgl1-mesa-dev libgomp1
 ```
 Then you will need the dependencies of the project.
-Favor using the ones from the repositories as building them from the source takes a while (especially flann).
+Favor using the ones from the repositories as building them from the source takes a while.
 ```
-libsfml-dev libglew-dev libflann-dev libglm-dev
+libsfml-dev libglew-dev libglm-dev
 ```
 You might need to build these dependencies locally, for example if your repository does not have the right version (e.g. SFML < 2.4.1).
 In order to do that, run the script
 ```